dotenv-vault

 Set environment to push to.
 Defaults to development

-$ npx dotenv-vault push production
+$ npx dotenv-vault@latest push production

 FILENAME